minsoo0926/Devemon/readme.md

 - It works while you're coding in any application
 - Your SPM (strokes per minute) is calculated based on keystrokes in the last 60 seconds
 - Your character evolves as you type more

-**Note**: This feature uses Electron's globalShortcut API, which allows the app to detect keystrokes globally but also forwards them to your applications.
-Some special key combinations might be intercepted - in such cases, just temporarily close Devemon.

 ## Permissions